 Furthermore, it was stated the District Court did not consider some of unlisted properties as family assets.
-These, according to her, included a farm at Mdula, a plot of land at Miembesaba,6 incubator machines, a Muso motor vehicle.
+These, according to her, included a farm at Mdula, a plot of land at Miembesaba,6 incubator machines and a Muso motor vehicle.
 It was her serious allegation that her evidence was not recorded as she testified before the trial court in respect of these properties.
-This means, her contribution did not match the same.
-In her view, her contribution in terms of effort money and work was not valued.
-She referred this court to the case of Lawrence Mtefu vs Germana Mtefu, Civil Appeal No. 214 of 2014 (HC) (Unreported) where article 13(1) of the Constitution of united Republic of Tanzania prevents discrimination of all kinds and article 9(f) as well as article 15 of the convention on elimination of all forms of discrimination against women direct state policies and programs to ensure human dignity and require state parties to accord equality of men and women and to make sure women are not discriminated.
-She concluded by saying she deserved a bigger share because of her contribution.
+This means, her contribution did not match with what was awarded.
+In her view, her contribution in terms of effort, money and work was not valued.
+She referred this court to the case of Lawrence Mtefu vs Germana Mtefu, Civil Appeal No. 214 of 2014 (HC) (Unreported) where article 13(1) of the Constitution of united Republic of Tanzania prevents discrimination of all kinds.
+Article 9(f) as well as article 15 of the Convention on Elimination of all forms of Discrimination against women direct state policies and programs to ensure human dignity and require state parties to accord equality of men and women and to make sure women are not discriminated.
+She concluded by saying, she deserves a bigger share because of her contribution.

 Submitting on the last ground of appeal.
-She was clear that the District was wrong in giving 30 days to the parties to appeal.
-It was submitted that appeals in matrimonial proceeding is 45 days as it is governed by section 80(1)(2) of the LMA.
+She was clear that the District court was wrong in giving 30 days to the parties to appeal.
+It was submitted that appeals in matrimonial proceedings is 45 days as it is governed by section 80(1)(2) of the LMA.